In Spanish we can say "but" in three different ways: pero, sino or sino que.

 Tonight we are not going to the cinema but [we are going] to the theatre.

-If we need a different conjugated verb in the second sentence after sino, then we need to add "que" after sino.
+If we need a different conjugated verb in the second clause after sino, then we need to add "que" after sino.

 The conjunction sino is a single word, not two (si no)